Battle of Langemarck (1917): Plan

 The attack was planned as an advance in stages, to keep the infantry well under the protection of the field artillery.
 II Corps was to reach the green line of 31 July, an advance of about 1350–1500 m and form a defensive flank from Stirling Castle to Black Watch Corner.
 The deeper objective was compensated for by reducing battalion frontages from 350–225 m and leap-frogging supporting battalions through an intermediate line, to take the final objective.

 On the 56th (1/1st London) Division front, the final objective was about 500 m into Polygon Wood.
 On the right, the 53rd Brigade of the 18th (Eastern) Division was to advance from Stirling Castle, through Inverness Copse to Black Watch Corner, at the south-west corner of Polygon Wood, to form a defensive flank to the south.
 Further north, the 169th Brigade was to advance to Polygon Wood through Glencorse Wood and 167th Brigade was to reach the north-western part of Polygon Wood through Nonne Bosschen.

 The 8th Division was to attack with two brigades between Westhoek and the Ypres–Roulers railway, to reach the green line on the rise east of the Hanebeek stream.
 Eight tanks were allotted to II Corps to assist the infantry.
 The artillery support for the attack was the same as that for 10 August, 180 eighteen-pounder guns for the creeping barrage moving at 100 m in five minutes, with seventy-two 4.5-inch howitzers and thirty-six 18-pounders placing standing barrages beyond the final objective.
 Eight machine-gun companies were to fire barrages on the area from the north-east of Polygon Wood to west of Zonnebeke.

-XIX and XVIII corps, further north, were also to capture the green line, slightly beyond the German Wilhelmstellung (third position).
+XIX and XVIII corps, further north, had also to capture the green line, slightly beyond the German Wilhelmstellung (third position).
 Each XIX Corps division had fourteen 18-pounder batteries for the creeping barrage, twenty-four 4.5-inch howitzer batteries and forty machine-guns for standing barrages, along with the normal heavy artillery groups.
 Each division also had a hundred and eight 18-pounders and thirty-six 4.5-inch howitzers for bombardment and benefited from supply routes which had been far less heavily shelled than those further south.
 In the XVIII Corps area, a brigade each from the 48th (South Midland) Division and 11th (Northern) Division with eight tanks each, was to attack from the north end of St Julien to the White House east of Langemarck.